Automatic Repair and Deadlock Detection for Parameterized Systems: Extensions

-Since solving the problem exactly is impractical or impossible in general, we propose to use approximate methods.
-For rendezvous systems, a possible overapproximation is a system that simulates pairwise transitions by a pair of disjunctive transitions, and for broadcast protocols we can use lossy broadcast systems, for which the problem is decidable~\cite{DelzannoSZ10}.\footnote{Note that in the terminology of Delzanno et al., deadlock detection is a special case of the \textsc{Target} problem.}
+\smartpar{Approximate Methods for Deadlock Detection.} Since solving the problem exactly is impractical or impossible in general, we propose to use approximate methods.
+For pairwise systems, the $01$-counter system introduced as a precise abstraction for disjunctive systems in Sect.~\ref{sec:deadlock} can also be used, but in this case it is not precise, i.e., it may produce spurious deadlocked runs.
+Another possible overapproximation is a system that simulates pairwise transitions by a pair of disjunctive transitions.
+For broadcast protocols we can use lossy broadcast systems, for which the problem is decidable~\cite{DelzannoSZ10}.\footnote{Note that in the terminology of Delzanno et al., deadlock detection is a special case of the \textsc{Target} problem.} Another alternative is to add initial constraints that restrict the repair algorithm and imply deadlock-freedom.